 Roosevelt was indeed attached to his dog.
 Fala, a small, black Scottish terrier, accompanied Roosevelt almost everywhere: to the Oval Office, on official state visits and on long, overseas trips including one to Newfoundland in 1941 during which Fala met British Prime Minister Winston Churchill.
 Roosevelt’s cousin, Margaret Suckley, had given Fala to the president in 1940 when Fala was still a puppy.
 Although Eleanor Roosevelt disapproved of having a dog in the White House, Roosevelt adamantly kept the dog by his side.
 Fala slept at the foot of his master’s bed and only the president had the authority to feed him; the White House kitchen staff sent up a bone for Fala every morning with Roosevelt’s breakfast tray.

-After FDR’s death, Fala lived with Eleanor and, when the dog died in 1952 at the ripe old age of 12, he was buried near the president at his family home in Hyde Park, New York.
+After FDR’s death, Fala lived with Eleanor and, when the dog died in 1952 at the age of 12, he was buried near the president at his family home in Hyde Park, New York.